 - extending the range of remedies available to public enforcers of consumer law

-We published a combined government response to these consultations on 12 June 2013 with the Draft Consumer Rights Bill.
+We published a combined government response to the 3 consultations on 12 June 2013 with the Draft Consumer Rights Bill.

 We consulted on the early implementation of a ban on above cost payment surcharges.
 This closed on 15 October 2012 and regulations to introduce the ban came into force on 6 April 2013.